 NAC improved CMS score compared to placebo, due to its chelation of heavy metals.
-NAC didn’t significantly lowered hematocrit.
+NAC didn’t significantly lower hematocrit.
 Changes in other parameters failed to reach statistical significance.
 The combination of ACZ and NAC was no better than ACZ alone (78).

 NAC’s ability to replenish glutathione and regulate brain glutamate levels can boost brain health.
-It may benefit especially to those with brain and memory ailments (79).
+It may benefit especially those with brain and memory ailments (79).

 Summary – The brain neurotransmitter glutamate is involved in a broad range of learning, behavior and memory actions, while the antioxidant glutathione helps reduce oxidative damage to brain cells associated with aging (80).